L-A-F-987/CLDL-CUDA/README.md

 # Audio Playback

 ## Finding audio card
-If like me, you would like to play audio back through a usb -> stereo adapter, you should plug in the usb adapter and then re-run the command to view all audio card, shown again below.
+If like me, you would like to play audio back through a usb -> stereo adapter, you should plug in the usb adapter and then re-run the command to view all audio cards, shown again below.
 It should then give an output similar to the one I have shown below with the usb card name and number being provided.

 - cat /proc/asound/cards